 Yes.
-According to Connecticut’s contract compliance law, a state contractor is required to undertake "good faith efforts" to include subcontractors and material suppliers who are minority business enterprises on state contracts.
-To help identify prospective contractors or material suppliers, please refer to the DAS web site See CONN.
-GEN. STAT.
-Section 4a-60 and Regulations of Connecticut State Agencies Sections 46a-68j-21 to 46a-68j-29.
+According to Connecticut’s contract compliance law, a state contractor is required to undertake "good faith efforts" to include subcontractors and material suppliers who are minority business enterprises on state public works contracts.
+To help identify prospective contractors or material suppliers, please refer to the DAS Supplier Diversity Program database.
+See Conn.
+Gen. Stat.
+Sec.
+4a-60 and Regs., Conn.
+State Agencies Sec.
+46a-68j-21 to 46a-68j-29.

 10. I am an out of state minority business enterprise.
 Can I be certified by the State of Connecticut as a minority business enterprise?

-No, you are not eligible to be certified by the State of Connecticut as a minority business enterprise or participate in the states’ Small Contractor Set-Aside Program.
+No, you are not eligible to be certified by the State of Connecticut as an S/M/W/DisBE or participate in the State’s Supplier Diversity Program.
 Under this law, only a small contractor or minority business enterprise whose principal place of business is located in Connecticut can register with the state as a small contractor or minority business enterprise.
-You may however, wish to contact the Connecticut Department of Transportation to determine if you may be eligible to register with them as a Disadvantaged Business Enterprise (DBE) for the purpose of participating upon federally funded contracts as a DBE contractor.
-For further information, contact the DOT (860) 594-2171.
-Additionally, if you are currently certified as a minority owned business in your home state, obtain a copy of your certification (if not already in your files).
-A copy of this certification may be helpful to you during the bidding process with Connecticut awarding agencies as, these agencies are also required, under Connecticut’s contract compliance law, to undertake "good faith efforts" to include subcontractors and material suppliers who are minority business enterprises on their contracts.
+You may, however, wish to contact the Connecticut Department of Transportation (“CTDOT”) to determine whether you are eligible to register with CTDOT as a Disadvantaged Business Enterprise (“DBE”) for the purpose of participating upon federally funded contracts as a DBE contractor.
+For further information, contact the CTDOT at (860) 594-2171.
+Additionally, if you are currently certified as a minority-owned business in your home state, obtain a copy of your certification (if not already in your files).
+A copy of this certification may be helpful to you during the bidding process with Connecticut awarding agencies, as these agencies are also required, under Connecticut’s contract compliance law, to undertake “good faith efforts” to include subcontractors and material suppliers who are minority business enterprises on their contracts.
 The contract compliance law does not require contractor residency.
-See CONN.
-GEN. STAT.
-Sections 32-9e, 32-9n and 4a-60 and Regulations of Connecticut State Agencies Sections 46a-68j-21 to 46a-68j-29.
+See Conn.
+Gen. Stat.
+Sec.
+32-9e, 32-9n, and 4a-60 and Regs., Conn.
+State Agencies Sec.
+46a-68j-21 to 46a-68j-29.

 11. Are there programs or resources in the state to assist minority business enterprises?